Skip to content

 Poor digestive Health Leading to Insomnia

 This type is also fairly common.
-I see this type with pregnant women suffering from nausea, children with weak digestion, people with chronic nausea, acid reflux etc. These patients have poor eating habits and often have a poor diet.
-From a Chinese Medicine perspective the digestive system and your mind and emotions are somewhat interrelated.
-Western science is finally coming around to this idea with the discovery of the link between gut chemistry (digestive health) and brain chemistry.
+I see this type in pregnant women suffering from nausea, children with weak digestion, and people with chronic nausea and acid reflux.
+These patients often have poor eating habits and an unhealthy diet.
+From a Chinese Medicine perspective, the digestive system, mind, and emotions are somewhat interrelated.
+Western science is finally recognizing this idea with the discovery of the link between gut chemistry (digestive health) and brain chemistry.
 This is a whole other topic and will be discussed in future posts.
-For the purposes of this post if your digestive system is not settled your mind may have difficulty settling for sleep as well.
-Any digestive symptom can be link to insomnia.
-These include: constipation, loose stools, Crohns, Colitis, IBS, nausea, reflux etc.
+For the purposes of this post, if your digestive system is not settled, your mind may also have difficulty settling for sleep.
+Any digestive symptom can be linked to insomnia.
+These include constipation, loose stools, Crohn’s disease, colitis, IBS, nausea, and reflux.

 For these patients I suggest:

-• Not eating too late at night and laying down with a full stomach.
-This will disrupt digestion and make insomnia worse.
+• Not eating too late at night and lying down with a full stomach can disrupt digestion and worsen insomnia.

 • For very simple but profoundly helpful home remedies for digestive issues check out these other posts including “drink hot water for better health” and my post about “congee

-• Make sure you eat three meal a day and eat on a regular schedule.
+• Make sure you eat three meals a day and maintain a regular schedule.

-• Instead of sitting or laying down after a meal go for a short walk.
+• Instead of sitting or lying down after a meal, go for a short walk.
 This will help your body digest your meal better.

-• Shut off the television and do not look at your phone.
+• Turn off the television and avoid looking at your phone.
 Just focus on eating.

 Insomnia Caused by Being Overly Tired and physical weakness

 This type of insomnia is also quite common.
-These patients are physically and mentally tired but they still have trouble falling asleep.
-It may sound contradictory but this is quite common.
-These patients also may suffer from anxiety, depression, chronic fatigue, weak digestion, poor immunity, fibromyalgia and many other chronic inflammatory diseases.
-These patients need rest but it is difficult for them to sleep.
-For many patients this can be very frustrating.
+These patients are physically and mentally tired, but they still have trouble falling asleep.
+It may sound contradictory, but this is quite common.
+These patients may also suffer from anxiety, depression, chronic fatigue, weak digestion, poor immunity, fibromyalgia, and many other chronic inflammatory diseases.
+They need rest, but it is difficult for them to sleep.
+For many patients, this can be very frustrating.

 • Foot soaking before bed.

-• Avoid caffeine or energy drinks/products including five hour energy, red bull, ginseng etc. These things might give you extra energy during the day but will actually make your body more tired and weak over time which will lead to worsening of insomnia.
-You need more energy.
-The type of energy you get from a good nights sleep.
+• Avoid caffeine or energy drinks/products, including Five Hour Energy, Red Bull, ginseng, etc. These things might give you extra energy during the day, but they will actually make your body more tired and weak over time, which will lead to a worsening of insomnia.
+You need more energy—the type of energy you get from a good night’s sleep.

 • Chinese herbal medicine may be necessary for these patients as well.